BitByte-TPC/first-bit/README.md

 cd public/directory
 ```

-Now, hop on to [Commit your changes](#commit-your-changes) section to create a new version of this repository out of the changes made by you (isn't that amazing :heart_eyes:) and then make those changes live.
+Now, hop on to [Before you commit](#before-you-commit) section to see how to check if your changes are going to be valid or not.

 ### Before you commit